Larsende/Agility2020-tcpdump/class1/module1/module01.rst

 #. **tcpdump -s**

    Use 'tcpdump -s0' to capture the full data packet.
 The number following the 's' indicates the number of bits to capture of each packet.
 0 indicates all.

+#. **tcpdump -W 4 -C 50 -w /var/tmp/file.pcap**

+   Use the -W switch to write a number of files.
+In combination with the -C of filesize.
+In this example we will get a rotation of 4 files each 50 Mb in size.
+After the fourth file is finished the first will be deleted and a new file written and keep going until the capture is stopped.

+   This is a good option for circular logging when it is unclear when an event will happen and you can stop shortly after the even happens.